Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Related Works

-Specifically, noisy annotations of an object detection dataset could compose of noisy category labels and noisy bounding boxes.
-Previous works \cite{chadwick2019training, li2020towards, xu2021training} have made attempted to jointly tackle these two types of noisy annotations.
+\textbf{Object Detection with Noisy Annotations.} Noisy annotations of an object detection dataset comprise noisy category labels and noisy bounding boxes.
+Previous works \cite{chadwick2019training,li2020towards,xu2021training} have jointly handled these two types of noisy annotations.
 Unlike this setting, we focus on training an object detector with noisy bounding boxes, since box noise is more common and challenging in realistic scenarios \cite{liu2022robust}.
-The state-of-the-art for this tough task is called OA-MIL \cite{liu2022robust}, which adopts a multi-instance learning (MIL) framework at the object level to correct bounding boxes.
+The SOTA method for this tough task is called OA-MIL \cite{liu2022robust}, which adopts a multi-instance learning (MIL) framework at the object level to correct bounding boxes.
 Besides, some approaches aiming to boost the robustness of detectors, such as KL Loss \cite{he2019bounding}, can also contribute to performance improvement in this task.